laravel/docs/eloquent.md

     $users = App\Models\User::popular()->active()->orderBy('created_at')->get();

-Combining multiple Eloquent model scopes via an `or` query operator may require the use of Closure callbacks:
+Combining multiple Eloquent model scopes via an `or` query operator may require the use of closure callbacks:

     $users = App\Models\User::popular()->orWhere(function (Builder $query) {
         $query->active();
     })->get();

-However, since this can be cumbersome, Laravel provides a "higher order" `orWhere` method that allows you to fluently chain these scopes together without the use of Closures:
+However, since this can be cumbersome, Laravel provides a "higher order" `orWhere` method that allows you to fluently chain these scopes together without the use of closures:

     $users = App\Models\User::popular()->orWhere->active()->get();